-Smaller defects, also referred to as restrictive VSDs, limit the flow of blood and the transmission of high pressure to the right heart.
-These VSDs result in a relatively small left-to-right shunt, and pulmonary artery pressure is normal or minimally elevated.
-Heart failure (HF), pulmonary hypertension, and Eisenmenger syndrome do not develop.
+Restrictive ventricular septal defects, which are smaller defects, limit the flow of blood and the transmission of high pressure to the right heart.
+Small VSDs result in a relatively small left-to-right shunt, and pulmonary artery pressure is normal or minimally elevated.
+Heart failure, pulmonary hypertension, and Eisenmenger syndrome do not develop.

 Symptoms depend on defect size and magnitude of the left-to-right shunt.
-Children with a small VSD are typically asymptomatic and grow and develop normally.
-In children with a larger defect, symptoms of HF (eg, respiratory distress, poor weight gain, fatigue after feeding) appear at age 4 to 6 wk when pulmonary vascular resistance falls.
+Children with a small ventricular septal defect are typically asymptomatic and grow and develop normally.
+In children with a larger defect, symptoms of heart failure Heart failure Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more (eg, respiratory distress, poor weight gain, fatigue after feeding) appear at age 4 to 6 weeks when pulmonary vascular resistance falls.
 Frequent lower respiratory tract infections may occur.
 Eventually, untreated patients may develop symptoms of Eisenmenger syndrome.

 Auscultatory findings vary with the size of the defect.
-Small VSDs typically produce murmurs ranging from a grade 1 to 2/6 high-pitched, short systolic murmur (due to tiny defects that actually close during late systole) to a grade 3 to 4/6 holosystolic murmur (with or without thrill) at the lower left sternal border; this murmur is audible shortly after birth.
+Small VSDs typically produce murmurs ranging from a grade 1 to 2/6 high-pitched, short systolic murmur (due to tiny defects that actually close during late systole) to a grade 3 to 4/6 holosystolic murmur (with or without thrill) at the lower left sternal border; this murmur is usually audible within the first few days of life (see table Heart Murmur Intensity Heart Murmur Intensity ).
 The precordium is not hyperactive, and the 2nd heart sound (S2) is normally split and has normal intensity.

-Diagnosis is suggested by clinical examination, supported by chest x-ray and ECG, and established by echocardiography.
+Diagnosis of ventricular septal defect is suggested by clinical examination, supported by chest x-ray and ECG, and established by echocardiography.

 If the VSD is large, chest x-ray shows cardiomegaly and increased pulmonary vascular markings.
 ECG shows right ventricular hypertrophy or combined ventricular hypertrophy and, occasionally, left atrial enlargement.
 ECG and chest x-ray are typically normal if the VSD is small.

 Two-dimensional echocardiography with color flow and Doppler studies establishes the diagnosis and can provide important anatomic and hemodynamic information, including the defect’s location and size and right ventricular pressure.
-Cardiac catheterization is rarely necessary.
+Cardiac catheterization is rarely necessary for diagnosis.

-Small VSDs, particularly muscular septal defects, often close spontaneously during the first few years of life.
+Small ventricular septal defects, particularly muscular septal defects, often close spontaneously during the first few years of life.
 A small defect that remains open does not require medical or surgical therapy.
 Larger defects are less likely to close spontaneously.

-Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of HF before cardiac surgery or to temporize infants with moderate sized VSDs that seem likely to close spontaneously over time.
+Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of heart failure Heart failure Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more before cardiac surgery or to temporize in infants with moderate VSDs that seem likely to close spontaneously over time.
 If infants do not respond to medical treatment or have poor growth, surgical repair is often recommended during the first few months of life.
-Even in asymptomatic children large VSDs should be repaired, usually within the first year of life, to prevent later complications.
+Even in asymptomatic children, large VSDs should be repaired, usually within the first year of life, to prevent later complications, particularly persistent pulmonary hypertension and pulmonary vascular disease leading to Eisenmenger syndrome Eisenmenger Syndrome Eisenmenger syndrome is a complication of uncorrected large intracardiac or aortic to pulmonary artery left-to-right shunts.
+Increased pulmonary resistance may develop over time, eventually... read more .
 Current surgical mortality rate is < 2%.
 Surgical complications may include residual ventricular shunt and/or complete heart block.

 A ventricular septal defect (VSD) is an opening in the interventricular septum, causing a left-to-right shunt.